DorianLatchague/beanstalk-deploy/README.md

 1. The S3 upload is a simple PUT request, we don't handle chunked upload.
 It has worked fine for files that are a few megabytes in size, if your files are much larger than that it may cause problems.
 2. The script does not roll back if a deploy fails.
 3. There is no integration with Git, like there is in the official EB cli.
-This script uses your existing ECR
+This script uses your Dockerrun.aws.json to deploy existing ECR containers.